Contributions to the Theory of Asymptotically Sectional Hyperbolic Flows

 \begin{remark} We have the following remarks: \begin{itemize} \item We can assume without loss of generality that every cross section in $\widetilde{\Sigma^{i,o,\pm}}$ is $\eta_0$ adapted for some $\eta_0>0$. \item The above construction can be made by taking $\widetilde{\beta}<\beta_1$.
 In this case, we denote

 \end{itemize} \end{remark}

-Before to keep going with the proof, we will make a little break to give a brief outline of the next lemmas in order to make our argument more clear.
+Before continuing with the proof, we will take a little break to briefly outline the following lemmas to make our argument clearer.
 Our main goal is to obtain some sort of hyperbolicity for Poincar\'{e} maps from the ASH property.
-In \cite{AP} this property is obtained from the uniform area expansion property of the sectional hyperbolicity.
-Nevertheless, for ASH attractors we only can see area expansion on the center bundle during hyperbolic times.
+In \cite{AP}, this property is obtained from the uniform area expansion property of the sectional hyperbolicity.
+Nevertheless, we can only see area expansion on the center bundle for ASH attractors during hyperbolic times.

-In what follows, we proceed to prove that if two points satisfy the shadowing condition given in the definition of kinematic expansiveness, then they share the same hyperbolic times.
-To do this, we need some previous lemmas that will help us to control the hyperbolic times of a pair of points that are close, depending on where they are located in the phase space.
-Precisely, Lemma \ref{W_0} controls the hyperbolic times of points away from singularities, Lemma \ref{W_1} controls the hyperbolic times of points before to enter the in a neighborhood of a singularity and Lemma \ref{lema31} helps us to control the hyperbolic times of points crossing a neighboorhood of a singularity.
+In what follows, we prove that if two points satisfy the shadowing condition given in the definition of kinematic expansiveness, they share the same hyperbolic times.
+To do this, we need some previous lemmas to help us control the hyperbolic times of a pair of close points, depending on where they are located in the phase space.
+More precisely, Lemma \ref{W_0} controls the hyperbolic times of points away from singularities, Lemma \ref{W_1} controls the hyperbolic times of points before entering a neighborhood of a singularity and Lemma \ref{lema31} helps us to control the hyperbolic times of points crossing a neighborhood of a singularity.

 First, denote $\Lambda_+=\bigcap_{t\geq 0}X_{-t}(\Lambda\setminus V)$.
 Then, we have the following lemma.